 Tip: When using cooking spray - For extra crisp wedges, 1/2 way through the cooking time, spray again with the cooking spray and return to the oven.

-This recipe was originally posted in May of 2014, but was republished with step by step photos as well as nutritional information.
+This recipe was originally posted in May of 2014, but was republished with step by step photos as well as nutritional information and video.

 When I made these for the first time to shoot these wedges, I used low fat cooking spray instead of olive oil.
 Soon after, I started getting emails and comments from people saying that although they really enjoyed the recipe, their version didn’t look like mine. whether you make them with cooking spray or oil, they taste great, but they may look slightly different than the photos